 - challenge and inspire by

-- ensuring that our Scholars have access to rigorous curricula in high school and college and engage in meaningful, high- quality educational experiences.
+- ensuring that our students have access to rigorous curricula in their school and college and engage in meaningful, high- quality educational experiences.

 - ensuring, through grants, that high-achieving, low-income students throughout the country have access to meaningful, high-quality educational experiences.

 - counseling and guiding our students about how to apply for, select, pay for, and navigate a college that is the best fit.

 - supporting organizations and institutions through grants that advise students about how to apply for, select, and pay for a college that is the best fit.

 - provide financial resources by

 - providing among the most generous scholarships in the nation for students in high school, college, and graduate school.

 - providing grants to organizations so that high-achieving, low-income students can participate in high-quality summer and arts programming.